ray-project/ray/doc/source/ray-core/compiled-graph/quickstart.rst

     from ray.experimental.channel.torch_tensor_type import TorchTensorType

     ray.init()
-    # Note that the following example requires at least 2 GPUs
+    # Note that the following example requires at least 2 GPUs.
     assert ray.available_resources().get("GPU") >= 2, "At least 2 GPUs are required to run this example."

     import torch